Memorable travel should never be about the destination but the experiences encountered along the way.

-Catch a thrill and encounter sharks up-close with Coastal Connections, an award-winning marine Eco-tour operator.
+Catch a thrill and encounter sharks up-close with Coastal Connections, an award-winning marine Eco-tour operator in Conception Bay South.

 This is much more than just a boat tour, guests learn about this magnificent place, participate in hands-on activities and view the wonders of our natural environment…in the sky, on the land, and particularly, in the sea.

 Sharks prefer warmer temperatures so these Newfoundland tours are offered in late summer and early fall.